Can I become a patient if I live outside of Austin?

 How many visits will I have with the Registered Dietitian?

-If you are a patient of Dr. Myers or Seth, you will see the Registered Dietitian during the first appointment and for a first follow up.
+If you are a patient of Dr. Myers, you will see the Registered Dietitian during the first appointment and for a first follow up.
 From there it is up to you.
 Many like to check in a couple weeks after the initial visit and every few months to make sure they are staying on track with their health goals.
 For Nutrition only patients the number of visits is determined by your health and nutrition goals.

 What does the Registered Dietitian help to treat?